Thursday’s FCIAC Tennis Scoreboard and Box Scores

-Below is the tennis scoreboard for Thursday’s matches, with box scores when provided.
+Below is the tennis scoreboard for FCIAC tennis matches on Thursday, May 11, with box scores when provided.

 Boys Tennis